paulserraino/paulserraino.com/_posts/2015-06-29-custom-node-repl.markdown

   - js
 ---

-The default repl that ship swith node is good, but if you’re a hardcore node developer it probably isn’t enough.
+The default repl that ships with node is good, but if you’re a hardcore node developer it probably isn’t enough.
 Taking the time to write your own repl is worth it, as it comes in handy quite a lot.

 Below is an example of a simple repl I made, that does the following: